 "What is Markham?
 Discover our Evolving Community" display shows you the changes that Markham has experienced over time.
 The Museum is receiving attention from around Canada for the way it connects with our community.

 The Markham Moves Exhibit showcases planes, trains and automobiles.
 Enjoy the many activities and play-spaces to learn more about transportation.

 For more information, visit www.markhammuseum.ca.

 The Varley Art Gallery of Markham features an art collection of F. H. Varley, a member of famous Canadian Group of Seven.
 Its programs include rotating art exhibitions, lectures, tours, workshops, art camps and classes.
 For more information, visit http://www.varleygallery.ca.

 The Flato Markham Theatre is a premier destination to take in exceptional performances by international and local artists.
 For more information visit https://flatomarkhamtheatre.ca.

 Ontario encourages everyone to travel safe during this time and follow public health guidelines.
-It is important to maintain at least 2-metres of physical distance and hand washing frequently.
+It is important to maintain at least 2-metres of physical distance and hand wash frequently.
 It is now mandatory to wear face masks or coverings in enclosed public spaces.